Ann Meekitjuk Hanson: Biography

 Hanson's career has been diverse.
 She has been a civil servant, broadcaster, journalist and author.
 She has used her skills in Inuktitut throughout her career.
 Joining the federal government in 1964, she served as a secretary and interpreter/translator in the office of Northwest Territories MP Eugène Rhéaume.

 Hanson appeared, credited under a pseudonym "Pilitak", as the character Neevee in the 1974 film The White Dawn, which featured many Inuit actors speaking Inuktitut.
 She later said that the experience for the Frobisher Bay (now Iqaluit) community was "a renaissance back to our language".

 She joined the Canadian Broadcasting Corporation as a receptionist, later becoming an announcer and producer in Inuktitut broadcasting.
 Hanson was the first editor of the Iqaluit community newspaper Inukshuk, which later became Nunatsiaq News.
 She is the author of Show Me, a book written in Inuktitut and English.

 In addition to her work in journalism, Hanson also served with the government of the Northwest Territories as a community development worker, counsellor and deputy commissioner.

 Hanson has spent considerable time as a volunteer, helping to start a number of organizations in Iqaluit.
 These organizations include the Juvenile Court Committee, the Elders Group, the Inuit Cultural Group, and the Quinuajuaq Society.

 Hanson's work in community development and the continuation of Inuit heritage was recognized in 2003 when she became a Member of the Order of Canada.

+Personal life

 Hanson lives in Iqaluit with her husband, Robert Hanson.
-They have five grown daughters.
+They have five daughters.

 Arms

+The arms of Ann Meekitjuk Hanson were announced in 2007.
+They were conceived of by Bruce Patterson and Saguenay Herald, painted by Linda Nicholson, and calligraphed by Shirley Mangione.

+Presented on a roundel rather than the escutcheon shape traditional in European heraldry, Hanson's arms consist of: